Caesarqing/Caesarqing/README.md

 A blacksmith who loves to tinker, so I’m full of energy (passion)
 While others fix things, I like to take them apart first, then weld them back together into a “new species” that barely works.

-A coder with nothing to lose, so I’m passionate about AI (creation).
+A coder with no special skills, so I’m passionate about AI (creation).
 I provide chaotic mental tentacles; it’s up to AI to untangle them—or join me in the madness.

 A cyberpunk poet in pursuit of freedom, so I’m always on the road (striving).